-While there is no web browser on the ReMarkable 2, it can use linked apps and web extensions (Chrome only) to save pages in a readable format.
+While there's no web browser on the ReMarkable 2, it can use linked apps and web extensions (Chrome only) to save pages in a readable format.
 This is a good solution as web browsers are virtually unusable on all e-ink devices regardless of the brand.
 So in this respect, the ReMarkable 2 actually has a leg up on the competition.

 The ability to share a mixture of PDF and epub documents between the ReMarkable 2, a laptop and a colour tablet is great for marking up documents.

-One feature that is lacking is a comments tool within PDF documents, which would be very handy and ideal for collaborative design.
+Designers will be familiar with the layered approach to marking up a page, with the ability to build up multiple sketches and comments and turn various layers on or off.
+But one feature that is lacking is a comments tool within PDF documents, which would be very handy and ideal for collaborative design.